dmitrykuzmin/webassembly_webworker_test/README.md

 2. Run ./start_server.sh;
 3. Navigate to the localhost:8000/test.html and observe results printed to the emscripten console.

+First 3 string in the results should be similar and human-readable, while forth is some random sequence of bytes.

 In short about what happens in the program.